 To better understand the magnitude, duration, and value of the excess generation, the Company valued each year's excess generation by customer class and rate.
-In addition to the table above, the Company evaluated expired generation from August 1, 2020, to December 31, 2022, to provide a more current portrait of expired credits.
-The detail of this analysis is provided on the summary tab of Appendix 11.2: Idaho Expired Credit Analysis 2012-2022.
+In addition to the table above, the Company evaluated expired generation from August 1, 2020, to December 31, 2022, to provide a more current view of expired credits.
+This detail is provided on the summary tab of Appendix 11.2: Idaho Expired Credit Analysis 2012-2022.
 The estimated value of all excess generation is \$325,386.06 for all 2,196 net metering customers from 2012 to 2022.